AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/connect-to-sftp-server.md

   or
 * Directly from the URL: [http://experience.adobe.com/#/controlpanel/sftp](http://experience.adobe.com/#/controlpanel/sftp)

-## How to connect to a SFTP Server
+## How to connect to a SFTP server

 Connecting to SFTP servers requires: